-The average load duration curve is that curve which, in a long series of winters, with connected load held at the levels appropriate to the year in question, the average volume of demand, above any given threshold, is represented by the area under the curve and above the threshold.
+The average load duration curve is that Used to describe electricity security curve which, in a long series of winters, of supply.
+It is an approach based on with connected load held at the levels appropriate to the year in question, the average volume of demand, above any given threshold, is represented by the area under the curve and above the threshold.
 The 1-in-50 severe load duration curve is that curve which, in a long series of years, with connected load held at the levels appropriate to the year in guestion, would be such that the volume of demand above any given demand threshold (represented by the area under the curve and above the threshold) would be exceeded in one out of fifty years.